Narayana Institute of Cardiac Sciences

 Narayana Institute of Cardiac Sciences (NICS) is a Joint Commission International and NABH-accredited hospital in Bommasandra, Bangalore, India, operated by the Narayana Health group.
-This super-speciality flagship cardiac hospital of Narayana Health is one of the largest in the world and is equipped with 23 dedicated cardiac operation theatres and five Digital Cath Labs, of which one is a Hybrid, capable of performing both interventional cardiac procedures as well as complex heart surgeries.
+This super-specialty flagship cardiac hospital of Narayana Health is one of the largest in the world and is equipped with 23 dedicated cardiac operation theatres and five Digital Cath Labs, of which one is a Hybrid, capable of performing both interventional cardiac procedures as well as complex heart surgeries.

 The hospital was commissioned in 2000 as part of NH Health City, by Dr. Devi Prasad Shetty the Chairman and Founder of Narayana Health, who has performed nearly 15,000 heart surgeries.
-Its purpose as a centre was to focus on complex cardiac surgery and heart transplantation.
+Its purpose as a center was to focus on complex cardiac surgery and heart transplantation.

-NICS is supplied with 23 cardiac operating theaters, five digital catheterisation laboratories including a hybrid catheterisation laboratory, and 200 critical care beds for post-operative care.
+NICS is supplied with 23 cardiac operating theaters, five digital catheterization laboratories including a hybrid catheterization laboratory, and 200 critical care beds for post-operative care.
 NICS also has one of the largest pediatric intensive care units in the world.
 The hospital has performed free cardiac procedures for children and successfully treated heart problems on newborns, as well as adults, from several countries.
 NICS is capable of performing up to 60 heart surgeries per day.
-The cardiac procedures that are performed in NICS include: complex heart valve repair, coronary artery bypass graft, pulmonary endartectomy for chronic pulmonary embolism, the Ross procedure, ventricular aneurysm repair, left ventricular remodeling and Dor procedure, electrophysiology and left ventricular assist device (LVAD) implantation.
+The cardiac procedures that are performed in NICS include: complex heart valve repair, coronary artery bypass graft, pulmonary enterectomy for chronic pulmonary embolism, the Ross procedure, ventricular aneurysm repair, left ventricular remodeling and Dor procedure, electrophysiology and left ventricular assist device (LVAD) implantation.
+NICS is also one of the TAVI / TAVR hospitals in India, offering transcatheter aortic valve implantation procedures for patients with severe aortic stenosis.
+Its structural heart program is supported by imaging, hybrid Cath Labs, and a multidisciplinary team.
+The hospital also provides advanced treatment for congenital heart conditions such as pulmonary atresia, a rare defect in which the pulmonary valve does not form properly, requiring specialized pediatric cardiac expertise.